 Numbers 23:19 God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has he spoken, and will he not fulfill it?

-I personally think the LORD knew exactly what He said, and said exactly what He meant.
+God Almighty, the Creator of all things, knew exactly what He said, and said exactly what He meant.

 Forever means forever!

 The apostle Paul and his fellow believers acknowledged, observed, and kept the Appointed Times of God as current valid ‘Feasts Days’.
 The LORD’s Holy Spirit had Luke write that these Feasts took place as regularly observed events decades after the cross.
 None of the disciples or the apostles or anyone else in the New Covenant Scriptures ever complained or exclaimed that these Feasts were abolished, done away with or not to be observed.